 Take a walk with writing in mind and find a world of inspiration!

-Ana Maria Spagna, from Stehekin, is the author of several books and two essay collections with a strong environmental focus and is a four-time finalist for the Washington State Book Award.
-After working on backcountry trail crews for the National Park Service and U.S. Forest Service, she’s turned to college teaching and writing full-time.
+Ana Maria Spagna is an award winning author of seven books including, Uplake: Restless Essays of Coming and Going, Potluck and Now Go Home, with her work recognized by the Society of Environmental Journalists, the Naurilus Book Awards, The Pacific Northwest Booksellers Awards, and the Washington State Book Award.
+After working on backcountry trail crews for the National Park and U.S. Forest Services, Spagna turned to teaching and writing full-time.

-Writing for Change: In an era of mounting ecological challenges, many environmental writers feel an urgency to make a difference, to write for change.
-But what exactly do we mean by that phrase?
-And how can we avoid familiar pitfalls like being too didactic or preaching to the choir?
-This session proposes that good writing for change should also be about change.
-We’ll look at techniques for bearing witness to our changing planet.
+Spagna will guide participants through Writing for Change: In an era of mounting ecological challenges, many environmental writers feel an urgency to make a difference, to write for change.
+What exactly is meant by this phrase and how can familiar pitfalls, such as being too didactic or preaching to the choir, be avoided?
+This session proposes that effective writing for change should also be about change, with techniques for bearing witness to a changing planet.

 Derek Sheffield’s award-winning poetry has appeared in many literary journals and anthologies.
-He is a print and on-line poetry editor and Washington Book Award finalist and has received fellowships from Artist Trust and the Sustainable Arts Foundation.
+Sheffield is a print and on-line poetry editor, and Washington Book Award finalist.
+He has received fellowships from Artist Trust and the Sustainable Arts Foundation.
 Derek lives in Leavenworth and teaches poetry and ecological writing at Wenatchee Valley College.
-“Writing Wildly” addresses the need in our screen-time age to creatively reconnect through prose and poetry with the more-than-human world, the wildness thriving beyond our windows.